-- H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2020-2021 academic year (see the next item below), use the 2020-2021 academic year's CDS Question B1 cohort. - Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column. - For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non- - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking If the data being reported are final figures for the 2021-2022 academic year (see the next item below), use the 2021-2022 academic year's CDS Question B1 cohort.

+• Include aid awarded to international students (i.e., those not qualifying for federal aid).

+· Aid that is non-need-based but that was used to meet need should be reported in the need-based aid

+For a suggested order of precedence in assigning categories of aid to cover need, see the entry for

+"non-need-based scholarship or grant aid" on the last page of the definitions section.

+• Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-2021-2022 estimated 2020-2021 Final Indicate the academic year for which data are reported for items H1 , H2 , H2A , and H6 below: х
+2022-2023 estimated 2021-2022 Final Indicate the academic year for which data are reported for items H1, H2, H2A , and H6 below: х